Friday, July 26, 2024

 Techno RD41 Headstock Repair | Part 1

-Now, since you're already here, let's look at the rest of the guitar.
+Let us now take a closer look at the RD41EQ3T.
 We'll begin with the body, specifically, the softwood top.
 There's no pickguard, and binding is five-ply black/white/black plastic.
-Particularly attractive is the five-ply soundhole rosette, comprising alternate rings of an abalone-like material and a dark-colored wood.
+Particularly attractive is the five-ply soundhole rosette, comprising alternating rings of an abalone-like material and a dark-colored wood.
 Rounding off the top is a dyed hardwood bridge.
 The two pearloid dots on either side of the bridge pins most probably conceal bridge mounting bolts.

 Softwood Top